 How to Help a Friend

-Nearly everyday we ask of a friend, roommate, classmate, or peer how they are doing or feeling and sometimes we get a meaningful reply!
+Nearly everyday we ask of a friend, roommate, classmate, or peer how they are doing or feeling, and sometimes we get a meaningful reply!
 Friends can often be the first ones to notice changes in attitudes, habits, and behaviors that may be noticeable or sometimes harmful.
-Here we look at: signs to watch for, ways to help, what to do when you are concerned about possible suicidal behaviors, and some helpful resources.
+Here we describe signs to watch for, ways to help, what to do when you are concerned about possible suicidal behaviors, and other helpful resources.

-Remember should you have questions or concerns or would like to consult with a counselor, come by the Counseling Center on the 1st Floor of the Miles Annas Building during our Initial Consultation hours, Monday - Friday: 8:30-11:00 a.m. & 1:00-4:00 p.m. or phone the Center at 828-262-3180.
+Should you have questions or concerns, or if you would like to consult with a counselor, come by the Counseling Center on the 1st Floor of the Miles Annas Building during our Initial Consultation hours, Monday - Friday: 8:30-11:00 a.m. & 1:00-4:00 p.m., or phone the Center at (828) 262-3180.
 Don’t feel like you have to handle it alone.

 The Counseling Center offers after-hours emergency coverage for urgent mental health concerns such as suicidal thoughts, sexual assault, and other trauma.
 Call the Counseling Center at 828-262-3180 and select the option to speak with the counselor on-call.

 During operating hours, students in crisis can walk in any time.